 Early in the project, the consortium highlighted several key capabilities that exemplify the unique features of the E-ELT at which MICADO will excel in comparison to other facilities.
 These are at the root of the science cases and have driven the design of the camera: sensitivity and resolution, precision astrometry, and high throughput spectroscopy.
-By both promoting and exploiting these capabilities with a simple and robust design, the consortium believes that MICADO can be considered for an E-ELT first light instrument.
+By both promoting and exploiting these capabilities with a simple and robust design, MICADO has been selected as E-ELT first light instrument.

-The consortium has highlighted the following 3 capabilities that lie at the root of the science cases and that should drive the design of the instrument:
+The consortium has highlighted the following 3 capabilities that lie at the root of the science cases and that will drive the design of the instrument:

 The superior sensitivity of MICADO@E-ELT will allow discovery and study of new or unexplored phenomena.
 The high angular resolution, and the astrometric and spectroscopic capabilities of MICADO will yield new insights into the structure and physics of cosmic objects.
 With the superb astrometric precision achieved by MICADO many astronomical objects/phenomena will no longer be static but become dynamic.
 Many historical examples demonstrate that attaining this additional capability often leads to dramatic new insights into the three dimensional structure and evolution.

 The MICADO design to achieve these capabilities is simple, compact and robust, which minimizes risks on cost and schedule.
 The consortium has also identified a

 as an important option.
 While MICADO achieves superb wide-field performance with the MCAO module MAORY, in its first phase MICADO will be combined with an internal SCAO module.
 As this simple on-axis, natural guide star mode sets low requirements on the telescope and AO performance (no lasers), MICADO+SCAO thus is an optimum choice for demonstrating the scientific capabilities of the E-ELT at first light.